-Hello and welcome back.
-This week, it’s me, Jessie, back from a cabin weekend in rural Ontario.
+Hello, and welcome back.
+It’s me, Jessie, back from a cabin weekend in rural Ontario.
 We took the canoe out, made dumplings and drank lots and lots of tea to stay warm enough to watch the moon in a 12-degree evening drizzle.

 This week, we’re looking at the concept of topical authority – or how Google knows your publication has subject matter expertise in a given topic.

 Join our Slack community to chat SEO any time

 Let’s get into it.